IPL 2021 Auction: How Much Money Can Each Team Can Spend to Buy Players?

-IPL 2021 Auction Purse Remaining: Last month, the eight teams announced the list of players they have retained and released.
+IPL Auction 2021 Purse Remaining: Last month, the eight teams announced the list of players they have retained and released.
 While it was expected that the franchises will try to keep their core intact, some still managed to spring surprises.
 Take for example Rajasthan Royals who released superstar Steve Smith while Royal Challengers Bangalore let go of Aaron Finch, Chris Morris, Moeen Ali among others.
 The list made it clear that some teams aren’t happy with their current composition and despite this one being a mini-auction, will not shy away from rejigging the squad.
-Also Read - Watch IPL 2021 Auction Live Streaming: When And Where to Watch The Mini Auction And How to Stream Online
+Also Read - IPL Auction 2021 Live Updates: 292 Cricketers to go Under The Hammer Today

 However, not everyone is looking for wholesale changes which is expected considering the next auction will be a mega affair whenever it is held.
 Take for example Sunrisers Hyderabad who can add three players while RCB have as many as 13 vacant positions to fill.
-Also Read - Former South Africa Captain Faf du Plessis Announces Retirement From Test Cricket
+Also Read - IPL 2021 Auction KKR: Players Kolkata Knight Riders Can Target Today

 |Teams